lionelmace/ibmcloud-labs/labs/Lab Container - Run native docker Container on the Cloud/README.md

 # Step 3 - Prepare your IBM Containers service

-To run native Docker CLI commands to manage your containers, we will use the ```bx ic```command line.
+To run native Docker CLI commands to manage your containers, we will use the ```cf ic```command line.

 1. Retrieve your namespace
   ```
-  bx ic namespace-get
+  cf ic namespace-get
   ```

   Note: A namespace is a unique name to identify your private repository on the Bluemix registry.
 The namespace is assigned one time for an organization and cannot be changed after it is created.
 To create a namespace, run the command:
   ```
-  bx ic namespace-set <NEW_NAMESPACE>
+  cf ic namespace-set <NEW_NAMESPACE>
   ```

 1. Tag image for Bluemix registry